chmullig/cs3137/programming3/README.md

 I created a City class, and a Flight class to represent edges between cities.
 I then create a map class, MyGraphMap13, that manages the list of cities, finding distances, etc, etc. There's then a MapApplication that contains functions for each of the commands a-i.
-The MapApplication is used by mainf13 to implement a command line interface.
-However it is also used by guif13 to implement a graphical interface.
+The MapApplication is used by `mainf13` to implement a command line interface.

+It is also used by `guif13` to implement a graphical interface.

 The data structures I use are Java's List (both ArrayList and LinkedList), HashMap, and Arrays.
 I also use Weiss' BinaryHeap for Dijkstra's priority queue